In-depth Guides

 In addition to the @Pipe decorator, custom pipes should always implement the PipeTransform interface from @angular/core.

-import { Pipe, PipeTransform } from '@angular/core';@Pipe({ name: 'myCustomTransformation', standalone: true})export class MyCustomTransformationPipe implements PipeTransform {}
+import { Pipe, PipeTransform } from '@angular/core';@Pipe({ name: 'myCustomTransformation',})export class MyCustomTransformationPipe implements PipeTransform {}

 Implementing this interface ensures that your pipe class has the correct structure.